 Back to that original question: Is my Earnest Money deposit at 'risk?'
 Well, it depends.
 First, your Earnest Money deposit is fully refundable during the Due Diligence Period.
 It is also refundable under certain loan programs should the home fail to appraise for the purchase price.
 Also, it can be refundable if the contract includes a Contingent Sales Addendum.
 In most situations once the Due Diligence Period has expired, your Earnest Money Deposit is no longer refundable and is at risk if you do not follow through with your purchase.

 So what happens to Earnest Money when a sale falls through?
 Usually it's very clear why the sale fell through and usually that situation is covered in the contract, so the money is paid according to the contract's terms.
-However, if there is a dispute about the deposit - say the buyer wants the deposit returned and the seller claims it as damages - they must first come to agreement about that before the Broker will pay it to anybody.
+However, if there is a dispute about the deposit - say the buyer wants the deposit returned and the seller claims it as damages - they must first come to agreement about that before the Broker or attorney will pay it to anybody.
 These disputes are usually settled person-to-person with a little help from the real estate brokers, but sometimes they end up in the courts (Small Claims if the deposit is $5,000 or less).
 If buyer and seller can't agree, the real estate broker may give each 90 days notice and then pay the funds to the Clerk of the Court where they will be held until somebody initiates proceedings to obtain them.